 Music, Singing & Dancing

-Fido’s is the most famous restaurant, bar and club on the island.
+Fido’s is the most famous restaurant, bar, and club on the island.
 It is an establishment that offers music every night.
 Crazy Canucks, at Exotic Caye Beach Resort, is another beach bar that often has great live music.
 Don’t miss Sunday afternoons at Crazy Canucks.
-From 2-6:30 PM each Sunday you’ll find live music and an active local scene, with many musicians dropping in to jam.
+From 2-6:30pm each Sunday you’ll find live music and an active local scene, with many musicians dropping in to jam.
 The patrons and visitors alike participate in the dancing on the beach.
-They also have live bands on Mondays and Thursdays in the evening.
+They also have live bands on Monday and Thursday evenings.

 BBQ, Karaoke & Chicken Drop